puppetlabs/trapperkeeper-webserver-jetty9/README.md

 There is another version of this function that takes a single argument, `[server-id]`.
 This is the id of the server you want to join.
-If this is not specified, then the `:default` server will be joined.
+If this is not specified, then the default server will be joined.

 ### Service lifecycle phases